m-doughty/odin-sqlite3/README.md

 The base package follows the standard SQLite3 C API conventions, while the addon package provides a more convenient interface for common database operations.

+### Defines

+You can fine-tune how the library is searched for by setting the following defineables using `odin [command] -define:XYZ=value`.
+ - `SQLITE3_DYNAMIC_LIB` - Flag to use the dynamic library instead of the static one.
+Defaults to `false`.
+ - `SQLITE3_SYSTEM_LIB` - Flag to search the library in system defined paths instead of in the working directory.
+Defaults to `false`.

 For more examples and details, refer to the source code.

 ---